adityatiwari931/UrlShortner/README.md

 The system looks up the original long URL from the database based on the hash.
 If found, the click count is incremented, and the server returns the original long URL.
 If the URL is not found, the system returns a 404 error.
-Key Design Decisions
-Privacy via Hashing: We opted for SHA-256 hashing because it is secure, fast, and widely supported.
-By using hashing, we ensure that no sensitive information (like query parameters) is exposed in the shortened URL.

 Stateless API: The API is designed to be stateless, meaning each request is self-contained and does not rely on previous interactions.
 This helps with scalability, as instances of the API can be easily replicated.